airi-14x/SOEN487-Projects/Assignment2/README.md

 - Library Core: Contains "Book" class which is used by the other classes.
 - Library System: Uses the Library Core and stores the Book objects.
 The basic CRUD operations are implemented here.
 - Library Service: A Web App that implements REST methods for the CRUD operations from Library System.
 Annotations are used to call the appropriate methods(e.g. @GET).
-- Client: A web app that calls a REST Client that will use the Library Service via WADL.
+- Client: A Web App that calls a REST Client that will use the Library Service via WADL.

 ## Loan SOAP Service
 - Loan Core: Contains "Member" and "Loan" class which is used by the "Loan" classes.
-- Loan System: Uses Loan Core, Library Core and Library System to store members and loan-related information.
+- Loan System: Uses the Loan Core, Library Core and Library System to store members and loan-related information.
 The basic CRUD operations are implemented for LoanManager and MemberManager.
-The "Book" are retrieved using the callNumber hashmap where the keys are callNumber and the values are Books.
+The "Book" is retrieved using the callNumber hashmap where the keys are callNumbers and the values are Books.
 In the case of exceptions, LoanException will be thrown.
 - Loan Service: A Web App that implements a RPC-Style SOAP service.
 The Loan Service uses Loan System and implements two additional methods on top of this system.
 Exceptions are caught and thrown as "SOAP Faults".
-When this layer is run, WSDL files are generated for interfaces.
+When this layer is run, the WSDL files are generated for interfaces.
-- Client: A web app that auto-generates the SOAP clients to use the Loan Service via WSDL files.
+- Client: A Web App that auto-generates the SOAP clients to use the Loan Service via WSDL files.

 ### Tasks
 - Jasmine: Worked on Library REST Service